-Our approach to corporate governance is based on a set of values and behaviours that underpin our day-to-day activities, and are designed to promote transparency, fair dealing, and the protection of stakeholder interests, including our customers, our shareholders, our employees and our community.
-It includes aspiring to the highest standards of corporate governance, which Westpac sees as fundamental to the sustainability of our business and our performance.
+Our approach to corporate governance is based on a set of values and behaviours that underpin our day-to-day activities.
+Our values and behaviours are designed to promote transparency, fair dealing, and the protection of stakeholder interests, including our customers, our shareholders, our employees and our community.
+We aspire to the highest standards of corporate governance, which Westpac sees as fundamental to the sustainability of our business and our performance.